kyleam/bog/README.md

 approaches to explore.
 On the Org mode mailing list, there are some [nice](http://thread.gmane.org/gmane.emacs.orgmode/78983) [descriptions](http://thread.gmane.org/gmane.emacs.orgmode/14756) of systems people have come up with for taking research notes in Org.
-For a package that focuses on both taking research notes and writing research articles, Look into [Org-ref](https://github.com/jkitchin/jmax/blob/master/org/org-ref.org).
+For a package that focuses on both taking research notes and writing research articles, look into [Org-ref](https://github.com/jkitchin/jmax/blob/master/org/org-ref.org).